jfbouzereau/explorer/README.md

 * Litteral (or qualitative) fields represended in pink
 * Numerical (or quantitative) fields represented in pale blue.
 A field with name terminated by ":n" or "/n" is regarded as numerical.

+#### Basic gestures

+* Drag an icon to the workspace to create a new graph.

+* Drag an icon to an existing graph to change its type.

+* Drag a qualitative (pink) field or a quantitative (blue) field to the corresponding slot of a graph to change its definition.

+* Drag away a field from a slot to remove the definition.

+* Drag a slice of a pie chart to the workspace to create a subset of the data.

+* Drag a bar of a bar chart to the workspace to create a subset of the data.

+* Move the mouse over an element of a graph to highlight the corresponding element in all the graphs.

 ## Binaries

 Pre-built binary for OSX can be downloaded [here](http://jfbouzereau.free.fr/explorer/explorer.zip)